Behavioural change with serious games

 Experience: stories make memories

-The impact games in behavioural change has been widely studied.
-In ‘Video Games and Stories for Health-Related Behavior Change‘, researchers concluded that stories in video games have a positive influence on health-related behavioural changes.
+The impact of games on behavioural change has been widely studied.
+Researchers concluded that video games with storylines positively influence health-related behavioural change.

 Engagement: we love games

 Games are fun.
 The higher the entertainment value, the more engaged we are.
-There are several techniques that increase engagement in games:
+Several techniques increase engagement in games:

-• Levels: serious games are often based on levels.
-When players get better, they reach a higher level, which keeps the game challenging.
+• Levels: serious games are often level-based.
+When players improve, they reach a higher level, which keeps the game challenging.

 • Rewards: Successful actions are rewarded with in-game rewards (such as points).